-We should stop defending songs and flags and pre game ceremonies, and some cheap, ornamental nationalistic pageantry—and actually be about the work of life.
-We should be binding-up wounds instead of heaping salt upon them with our shame and disdain.
+We should stop defending songs and flags and pre game ceremonies, and some cheap, ornamental nationalistic pageantry—and actually be about the work of life and liberty those things are all supposed to point to.
+We should be binding-up wounds instead of people of color, instead of heaping on the salt of shame and disdain.

-And instead of demonizing Colin Kaepernick and instead of blaming Terence Crutcher and instead of shouting down our brothers and sisters of color as they mourn, we should be listening to them.
+And instead of demonizing Colin Kaepernick and instead of blaming shooting victims, and instead of shouting down our brothers and sisters of color as they mourn—we should be listening to them.

-More than that, we should be saying with our presence and our pain and our social media voices that we are grieving alongside them; that this is not okay with us, that this is not the America we want either.
+More than that, we should be saying with our presence and our pain and our social media voices and our dollars, that we are grieving alongside them; that this is not okay with us, that this is not the America we want either.